Equal Pay for Similar Work: Introduction

 Our model analysis reveals important effects of EPSW on worker sorting across firms.
+We begin by describing the results of a simple, static model containing two firms and no frictions for intuition.
 Without EPSW, each worker can be hired by either firm in equilibrium, regardless of group identity or productivity.
 Similarly to the classic Bertrand model, firms compete fiercely for each worker, and as a result, the average gap in pay across groups $A$ and $B$ is equal to the difference in average productivity between the groups.
 Thus, any discriminatory factors affecting firms' willingness to pay are exactly reflected in the wage gap.
-This result is obtained in the presence of rigidities imposed by the wage monotonicity constraint, suggesting that the ``Bertrand'' prediction may be more likely in unregulated labor markets than previously considered.

 With EPSW, we show that firms segregate the workforce, with one firm hiring all $A-$group workers and the other hiring all $B-$group workers.
 To understand why this is the case, note that because each firm hires from only one group of workers, no firm is exposed to the constraint of equal pay in equilibrium.
 By contrast, EPSW makes poaching workers from its competitor costly: EPSW requires equal pay to any two workers from different groups and, by transitivity, this implies that equal wages must be paid to \emph{all} workers it hires.
 Thus, EPSW serves as the enforcement mechanism for segregation, similarly to location choices in Hotelling's competition model.